Recent Completions

 This paper aims to examine the different aspects of the images related to emperor Tiberius’ politics and propaganda.
 This will be done by examining coins, the decorative program of his villas at Sperlonga and Capri, the Boscoreale Cup depicting Tiberius, the so-called sword of Tiberius, the Grand Camée de France, and the Gemma Augustea.
 Along with these pieces of archaeological evidence, primary sources (literary and inscriptions) have been examined to understand what messages Tiberius wanted to deliver to the empire.
 Based on the evidence, I believe that Tiberius wanted to stress especially his relation to Augustus and the Julio-Claudians, maintaining this dynastic line, and stressing his disappointments and the values he believed in through the means of Greek mythological tales.

-Briar Bennett-Flammer (Major Research Paper)
+Briar Bennett-Flammer (MRP)

 Supervisor: R. Ascough